triciasawyer/Reading-notes-401/class-19.md

 ## SQS and SNS Basics

 **How might a large scale, distributed application make use of a Queue system like SQS?**
+A large scale distrubuted application may make use of SQS by using their error handling and retries feature.
+SQS provides a built-in retry mechanism for processing messages.
+If a component fails to process a message successfully, SQS can automatically re-queue the message, allowing the component to retry the operation.
+This helps in handling transient failures and ensures that no messages are lost in case of component failures.

 ## Bookmark and Review